sindastra/easy-sri-scripts/README.md

 If you want to minify your files for performance, do so first, then generate the hash for the minified file.

+If you change both your resource (JS, CSS) and the hash in the HTML, but the old resource is cached in the browser, the site will break.
+To avoid this, add the version number, hash or some other unique string to the filename, so it will use the correct file.
+It's also possible to add a query string like `?ver=x.y.z` or similar; however, that's not recommended as resources with query strings might bypass the cache entirely (e.g. Cloudflare) and could be a performance penalty.
+Use filename strings instead.

 Subresource Integrity works with all major, up-to-date browsers (this does not include IE).

 ### Who